Quarantine pests

 If you suspect an infestation by the red-necked longhorn beetle, you must notify us.

-The lappet moths, the Siberian conifer silk moth and the white-lined silk moth
+Siberian conifer silk moth (Dendrolimus sibiricus) and white-lined silk moth (Dendrolimus superans)

-Dendrolimus sibiricus (the Siberian conifer silk moth) and Dendrolimus superans (the white-lined silk moth) are two closely related lappet moths which infest different species of coniferous trees.
+The Siberian conifer silk moth and the white-lined silk moth are two closely related lappet moths which infest different species of coniferous trees.

 Symptoms

 Larvae can cause noticeable defoliation of infested pine trees, larches and spruce trees.
-The larvae of Dendrolimus sibiricus (50‑80 mm) and Dendrolimus superans (60‑82 mm) are large and visible.
+Fully grown larvae of the Siberian conifer silk moth (50–80 mm) and the white-lined silk moth (60–82 mm) are large and visible.

 Distribution

-Both these pests originate from Asia, and Dendrolimus sibiricus has spread to central Russia.
+Both pests originate from Asia, and the Siberian conifer silk moth has spread to central Russia.

-If they were to become established in Sweden, this could have serious consequences as the Swedish coniferous species and the Swedish climate are favourable for both lappet moths.
+If they were to establish in Sweden, it could have serious consequences, as Swedish conifer species and the Swedish climate are favourable for both species of lappet moths.

 How they spread

 Natural spread can occur over long distances, as adult lappet moths can fly up to 100 km per year.
-Transport of all phases of life can take place on host plants or cut branches from, for example, a spruce tree.
-Also transport of round timber which has not had its bark removed, wood packaging material and dunnage from areas with infested trees could bring lappet moths with them.
+All life stages can be transported on host plants or cut branches, such as those from spruce.
+Transport of roundwood with bark left, wood packaging material, and dunnage from areas with infested trees could also carry the lappet moths.

 Risk of misidentification

-We also encourage you to notify suspected incidences of Dendrolimus superans.
-This is not a quarantine pest and you are accordingly not obliged to notify, but it is a pest which has not been found in Sweden before.
+We also encourage you to notify us of suspected incidences of the white-lined silk moth (Dendrolimus superans).
+While not a quarantine pest yet there is no legal obligation to notify us.
+However, it is a pest of concern that has not been found in Sweden before.

-The fungus Fusarium circinatum can infest all parts of pine trees and cause serious damage.
-It can also infest Douglas firs.
+The fungus Fusarium circinatum can infect all parts of pine trees and cause severe damage.
+It can also affect Douglas fir.

-Another name for Fusarium circinatum is Gibberella circinata.
+Another older name for Fusarium circinatum is Gibberella circinata.

 Symptoms